By: Peter Ostrow on October 11th, 2013

 This is due in no small part to the “age of the customer," or the web-based explosion of information that is now available to potential buyers of virtually any product or service.
 As consumers and businesses, today we are all far more able to research the goods and services we are considering buying, creating a hidden sales cycle that makes it impossible for traditional sellers to overwhelm their potential buyers with a canned sales pitch full of product features.
 Think of the experience buying a car, which used to be a dreaded, obnoxious conversation in which the salesperson at the lot owned all of the information, and therefore the power, around the negotiation process.
 As buyers, we began to swing the pendulum of knowledge/power away from the seller in the 1980s, with the advent of Consumer Reports data, and today’s web-based treasure trove allows us to essentially march into the dealership and demand an Internet-validated price.
 This paradigm shift has turned most of the traditional, smarmy car salespeople into passive order processers … except for those lucky enough to receive contemporary sales training that focuses on the needs of their buyers.

 If we move from the car dealership to, for instance, selling enterprise software, the product may change, but the conversation dynamics do not.
-In both scenarios, it has to be assumed that any online information about the goods or services being sold — as well as those of competitors — has been consumed by the buyer and will be used as ammunition in the review of product quality as well as in the negotiation of pricing.
+In both scenarios, it has to be assumed that any online information about the goods or services being sold — as well as those of your competition in sales — has been consumed by the buyer and will be used as ammunition in the review of product quality as well as in the negotiation of pricing.
 How, then, can a B2B account manager possibly swing the pendulum back toward a balanced position?
 Aberdeen's Sales Intelligence research yields extensive value in terms of best practices in call planning.
 To Pasteur’s point, the opportunity to prepare for any given sales call, meeting or presentation is one that is embraced far more aggressively by Best-in-Class sales organizations.
 These top performers utilize formal sales intelligence deployments to deliver 60% more reps achieving quota and 48% better team attainment of sales quota, compared with non-users.
 They are also 14% more adept at training and onboarding new sales reps — the reader can decide if this is merely a coincidence or success by design — but the facts are clear in that the most successful sales organizations put more energy into call-planning training their reps around:

 - Identifying all of the demographic and firmographic characteristics of the specific individuals with whom they are communicating, as well as of additional stakeholders, sponsors, and budget-holders who represent the entire potential buying team.